muratbayraktarr/PortSniffing/README.md

    git clone https://github.com/muratbayraktarr/port-sniffing.git

-2. Navigate to the project directory: cd portsniffing
+2. Navigate to the project directory:

+     ```bash
+   cd portsniffing

-3. Compile and run the application: mvn clean install java -jar target/portsniffing.jar
+4. Compile and run the application:
+   mvn clean install
+   java -jar target/portsniffing.jar
-4. Follow the on-screen instructions to enter the IP address you want to scan.
+5. Follow the on-screen instructions to enter the IP address you want to scan.

  Configuration
   The maximum number of ports to scan is set in the runPortScan method of the PortSniffing class (nbrPortMaxToScan variable).